WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

   :border="true"
 />

 **Instant or Portal** - Player will be instantly teleported on any contact with entrance warp point.
-Different between Instant and Portal is that Instant zeroes X speed after teleport, but when player entered into the Portal, player keeps same motion/flying speed.
+Different between Instant and Portal is that instant zeroes X speed after teleport, but when player entered into the Portal, player keeps same motion/flying speed.

 <ImageZoom
   alt="008_Instants"